dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 A relational pattern lets you compare the matched value to a given constant using any of the equality or relational operators: `==`, `!=`, `<`, `>`, `<=`, and `>=`.
 The pattern matches when calling the appropriate operator on the matched value with the constant as an argument returns `true`.

-It is a compile-time error if `bitwiseOrExpression` is not a valid constant expression.
+It is a compile-time error if `bitwiseOrExpression` is not a valid constant expression. *Even though the operand must be a constant expression, a relational pattern does not establish a const context for the operand.
+This allows us to potentially support non-const expressions in a future release without it being a breaking change, similar to default values in parameter lists.*

 The comparison operators are useful for matching on numeric ranges, especially when combined with `&&`: